 Taking some time out in bed to focus on the different areas of your body can help you discover where you are holding stress.
-And it's this stress that's stopping you from sleeping.
+It could be this stress that's stopping you from sleeping.
 The good news?
-You can do it while tucked up under the duvet.
+You can do a body scan meditation while tucked up under the duvet.
 It's one of the best natural cures for insomnia we've tried as it helps relax the body and mind.

 First, give your body a quick scan for any tension or feelings of discomfort.
 You’ll hopefully be much more relaxed and drift off afterward.
 Ready to give it a try?
-Here's how to do a body scan mediation, accord to expert Neil Shah, from The Stress Management Society, says:
+Here's how to do a body scan mediation, accord to expert Neil Shah, from The Stress Management Society.

-- With a deep breath in, raise the shoulders towards the ears and hold them raised for a few seconds.
-You will be able to feel the tensions that may be accumulating in your shoulders.
+- Take a deep breath in—raise the shoulders towards the ears and hold them raised for a few seconds.
+You will be able to feel the tensions that may be accumulating on your shoulders.
 Then take a long, slow breath out and drop the shoulders down.
 Repeat this several times.

-- Finish by cupping your hands over your eyes and holding for several seconds.
+- Finish by cupping your hands over your eye—hold here for several seconds.
 This helps to release tension and tightness in the face.

-While smartphones and blue light are usually the first things sleep experts want to ban from the bedroom to improve your sleep hygiene, ASMR for sleep in the form of videos or audio could help you fall asleep fast.
+While smartphones and blue light are usually the first things sleep experts want to ban from the bedroom to improve your sleep hygiene, ASMR for sleep in the form of videos or audio could help you fall asleep faster.

-Not sure what ASMR is?
-It works in a similar way to white noise for sleep.
+ASMR works in a similar way to white noise for sleep.
 “ASMR stands for an autonomous sensory meridian response, which is a tingling sensation that originates from the back of the head and down the spine,” explains life coach Kev Scheepers.
 “It is a relaxing, almost addictive sensation that can be triggered by listening to particular sounds or watching certain actions.
 Studies have shown ASMR triggers a state of euphoric relaxation which increases comfort and can help induce deep sleep.”